Save big on high-efficiency heat pumps

 Additional requirements for heat pump conversion:

-- All heat pump conversion projects will be subject to a pre-installation inspection to confirm the customer’s primary heat source that is being replaced with a heat pump.
-This inspection must take place before the contractor removes any equipment from the customer’s home.
+- All heat pump conversion projects will be subject to pre-approval to confirm the customer’s primary heat source that is being replaced with a heat pump.
+This pre-approval must take place before the contractor removes any equipment from the customer’s home.
 Please reach out to [email protected] for additional information.

 Required documents include: